 of ING and its clients.
-So, we don't publish anything that could embarrass or damage a customer, business partner, colleague, supplier or ING in general.

-• Relates, directly or indirectly to one or more issuers or to one or more financial instruments; and • If it were made public, would be likely to have a significant effect on the price of those tion with care, especially confidential nd that we know the difference equard confidential and inside ained from those with whom r from within ING in accordance regulations.
-All such information s intended purpose and appropriate hen sharing it.
+So, we don't publish anything that could embarrass or damage a customer, business partner, colleague, supplier or ING in general. tion with care, especially confidential nd that we know the difference eguard confidential and inside cained from those with whom r from within ING in accordance regulations.
+All such information is intended purpose and appropriate then sharing it.